 Article ID: 2693118 - View products that this article applies to.

-When you dial in to a Lync Online meeting, you may receive one of the following error messages:
+When you dial in to a Skype for Business Online (formerly Lync Online) meeting, you may receive one of the following error messages:

 To resolve this issue, use one of the following methods, as appropriate for your situation.